WeAreAVP/fixity/readme.md

 +---GUI    (Files Contains all GUI for Fixity )

 #Files information
-conf.xml (contain information is debugging on or off ) Fixity.db (Database of Fixity contains all information except dubugging is on or off) debug.log (Exceptions and error Logging )
+./conf.xml (contain information is debugging on or off ) ./Fixity.db (Database of Fixity contains all information except dubugging is on or off) ./debug.log (Exceptions and error Logging )